apoorvnandan/lilgrad/blog/tensor_c.md

 In order to train a neural network for a given task, we have to make a lot of choices.

 - The code inside neural net function, which is also known as the architecture, which includes how many parameters we have, and how we use them all with the input to calculate the output.
+- The way we prepare our input tensors (e.g. dividing the pixels by 255)
 - The way we initialise the parameter values.
 - The learning rate.
 - The way we update the parameter values using the learning rate. e.g. we can change the learning rate for each batch.